liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

         implements BaseListListener<Bookmark> {...

 The `BaseListListener` interface defines the following methods that the app developer can implement in their activity or fragment:

-- `void onListPageFailed(int startRow, int endRow, Exception e);`:
-  Respond to the Screenlet's failure to retrieve entities from the server.
+- `void onListPageFailed(int startRow, Exception e)`: Respond to the Screenlet's failure to retrieve entities from the server.

-- `void onListPageReceived(int startRow, int endRow, List<E> entries, int rowCount);`:
+- `void onListPageReceived(int startRow, int endRow, List<E> entries, int rowCount)`:
   Respond to the Screenlet's success to retrieve entities from the server.

 - `void onListItemSelected(E element, View view)`: Respond to a user selection